FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Multiple: True
   - Description: A list of potential values, which could be used to transform reference potential scale

+### PotentialEndValue
+- method
+  - Type: string
+  - Description: The method, which was used to determine this value
+- end_value
+  - Type: float
+  - Description: The end value potential
+- reference_name
+  - Type: string
+  - Description: The used reference scale
+- change_reference_potential
+  - Type: float
+  - Description: The change_reference potential
+- last_average_points
+  - Type: int
+  - Description: The last points, which were used to calculate the average
+- fit_function
+  - Type: string
+  - Description: The fit function, if the fit function was used

 ### CA